COVID-19

 N95 Masks for Healthcare Workers

 N95 masks are tight-fitted filtering facepiece respirators with protection against airborne particles.
-The CDC recommends N95 respirators not be used for protection against COVID-19 in non-healthcare settings and should be reserved for healthcare workers.
 N95s come in different makes and models.
 N95 use should include:

 - A fit test, before use, to determine a proper fit.